 Charles-François Daubigny (1817-1878)

-Interior of an Inn France, 1861 Etching Plate: 120 x 150 mm; paper: 270 x 223 mm; mount: 405 x 555 mm This interior shows the corridor of an inn lined with pairs of shoes and a broom, dramatically lit by a lamp.
+Charles-François Daubigny Interior of an Inn France, 1861 Etching Plate: 120 x 150 mm; paper: 270 x 223 mm; mount: 405 x 555 mm This interior shows the corridor of an inn lined with pairs of shoes and a broom, dramatically lit by a lamp.
 Daubigny also depicted this scene in daylight.
-The observation of a scene … Read more
+The observation of … Read more

 Charles-François Daubigny (1817-1878)

-The Children in the Cart Auvers-sur-Oise, 1861 Etching Plate: 130 x 180 mm; paper: 280 x 250 mm; mount: 405 x 555 mm Daubigny watches from his boat as a woman, possibly his wife, assists a group of children pulling a cart.
-Madame Daubigny holds her youngest son’s hand while he rides sleepily in the cart. … Read more
+Charles-François Daubigny The Children in the Cart Auvers-sur-Oise, 1861 Etching Plate: 130 x 180 mm; paper: 280 x 250 mm; mount: 405 x 555 mm Daubigny watches from his boat as a woman, possibly his wife, assists a group of children pulling a cart.
+Madame Daubigny holds her youngest son’s hand while he rides sleepily in … Read more

 Charles-François Daubigny (1817-1878)

-The Beach at Villerville France, 1850 Etching Plate: 125 x 215 mm; paper: 195 x 165; mount: 405 x 555 mm This peaceful scene presents groups of workers – men fishing in a small boat to the right while women collect shells from rock pools – whose survival was dependent on the sea.
-In the … Read more
+Charles-François Daubigny The Beach at Villerville France, 1850 Etching Plate: 125 x 215 mm; paper: 195 x 165; mount: 405 x 555 mm This peaceful scene presents groups of workers – men fishing in a small boat to the right while women collect shells from rock pools – whose survival was dependent on the sea. … Read more

 Charles-François Daubigny (1817-1878)

-The Satyr Île-de-France, Paris, 1850 Etching 260 x 200 mm A satyr appears in a landscape that may have been inspired by the forest at Fontainebleu.
-As an artist renowned for a commitment to the faithful reproduction of nature, the presence of the satyr is uncharacteristic.
-Early in his career, Daubigny restored paintings at the … Read more
+Charles-François Daubigny The Satyr Île-de-France, Paris, 1850 Etching 260 x 200 mm A satyr (a Greek mythological male nature spirit with ears and a tail resembling those of a horse) appears in a landscape that may have been inspired by the forest at Fontainebleu.
+As an artist renowned for a commitment to the faithful reproduction of … Read more

 Pietro Berretini da Cortona (1596-1669)